Why learn harmony on the accordion?

 With some practice, you will be able to memorize all degrees of all keys.
 It will take time so, don’t rush!

-Now that you understand basic harmony, you can go a few different directions.
+Now that you understand basic harmony, you can go in a few different directions.
 One thing you may want to study – if you haven’t yet – is rhythm, another building block in music.
 By combining rhythmic ideas with harmonic ideas, you can create new patterns that express a multitude of new musical solutions.
 Try to play along with Groove Scribe, exploring all rhythms available on this page.

 Another direction you may want to take is learning advanced harmony.
 This builds upon what you’ve already learned by adding notes to chords in clusters or extensions.
 On the accordion, a little bit of careful thought is put into achieving more complex chords, as you will find on this website and on Stradella Xtensions eBook.